leohoc/epidemic-transmission-simulation/README.md

 The simulation takes place in a 2D map with an X and a Y axis.
 To confine the population in a finite map, the boundary properties sets the limits of the individuals' movement.

-To match the inverted Y axis of the Java AWS lib, the Y axis starts in the `simulation.movement.boundary.up` point and **increases** downward until the `simulation.movement.boundary.down` point.
+To match the inverted Y axis of the Java AWT lib, the Y axis starts in the `simulation.movement.boundary.up` point and **increases** downward until the `simulation.movement.boundary.down` point.

 At each iteration, the individuals can choose to maintain its direction, change its direction or to stand still.